From flushing the loo to making a brew and everything else we do each day, we're constantly using water in our homes.

 Save money

-Around 18% of energy used in UK homes is for heating water.
-About 12% of a typical gas-heated home’s heating bill is for showers, baths, and hot water from the tap.
+Around 18 per cent of energy used in UK homes is for heating water.
+About 12 per cent of a typical gas-heated home’s heating bill is for showers, baths, and hot water from the tap.

 Protect water supplies